 Huineng’s first meeting with Master Hongren was not encouraging.
 Upon hearing that he had come from the South, he called Huineng a “jungle rat” to which an unfazed Huineng replied, ‘People come from the north or south, not their buddha nature.
 The lives of this jungle rat and the Master’s aren’t the same, but how can our buddha nature differ?’
 This of course gave Hongren the opportunity to highlight the central teaching of the Platform Sutra, which is precisely that of buddha nature.
 Huineng was then sent to the milling room, where he “pedaled a millstone for more than eight months.”

-There must be a reason why an illiterate man from a rough part of China was chosen as the author of the foundational teachings of a new Buddhist school.
-Nowadays, we would say that he belonged to the lower classes that did not have access to literacy, whereas Shenxiu would have been a highly educated man from the upper class.
-In the particular context of the dispute between the Chan school and other schools of Buddhism, the reason was different.
+There is undoubtedly a reason why an illiterate man from a rough part of China was chosen as the author of the foundational teachings of this particular new school.
 Chan practitioners were very critical of the scholastic schools based on the study of Indian Mahayana sutras that had become established in large Chinese cities.
 Huineng was a man who had gained enlightenment without having read these sutras.
 He was able to do so because, as he confirmed in his reply to Hongren, he, like every human being, was endowed with buddha nature.
 Just overhearing a verse from the Diamond Sutra had “actualised” his dormant buddha nature.
 As neatly encapsulated in the formula attributed to Bodhidharma, Chan’s mission was to establish “a special transmission outside the scriptures; not established upon words and letters.”

 Sources: